Kudayasu/Artifice/README.md

 ## Q&A
 - **Q**: What SKU does this work for?
 - **A**: Fundamentally, this should work for any generation.
-Personal testing was done on an original Durango on the latest GA [10.0.25398.4910](https://support.xbox.com/en-US/help/hardware-network/settings-updates/whats-new-xbox-one-system-updates) `Durango 25398.4910.amd64fre.xb_flt_2406zn.240711-0730 GitEnlistment(ba01) Green wave4langs`
+Personal testing was done on an original Durango on the latest GA [10.0.25398.4911](https://support.xbox.com/en-US/help/hardware-network/settings-updates/whats-new-xbox-one-system-updates) `Durango 25398.4911.amd64fre.xb_flt_2406zn.240805-1410 GitEnlistment(ba01) Green wave4langs`

+- **Q**: What if I'm on an insider build where it's patched?
+- **A**: Take a look at [AppxPotato](https://github.com/Kudayasu/AppxPotato).
+Of course as always with different builds/skus, YMMV.

 - **Q**: What's the purpose of the toggles?
 - **A**: The first toggle allows you to choose custom credentials.
 By default it's set to `admin:admin` for the account.
 The second toggle is for disabling various telemetry services via the `veil.bat` batch file.